raydiwill/Abalone-Regression-KaggleC/README.md

 ![](2nd-kaggle.png)

 Not the result I wanted, but this series gives me lots of opportunities to continuously practice my ML skills.
 You can checkout the [notebook](model.ipynb) to see how I got the score.
+Also, if you're interested, have a look at my [repo](https://github.com/raydiwill/Home-Credit-KaggleC) for the Kaggle prized competition

 Cheers :)!